Jan. 6 committee expected to subpoena lawyer who advised Trump, Pence on how to overturn election

 In recent months, Eastman has distanced himself from the memos, telling the National Review last week that the options he outlined did not represent his advice.
 He said he wrote the memos at the request of “somebody in the legal team” whose name he could not recall.

 But in an Oct.
-7 op-ed in the Sacramento Bee, Eastman wrote that he advised Pence to delay counting the electoral votes to give the states time to resolve concerns about voting irregularities.
+7 op-ed in the Sacramento Bee, Eastman wrote that he advised Pence to delay counting the electoral votes to give states time to resolve concerns about voting irregularities.

-Asked about the work of the select committee last month, Eastman defended Trump in an interview with Christian Broadcasting Network’s David Brody, claiming that “there’s evidence out there” to support the former president’s baseless claims of election fraud.
+Asked about the work of the select committee last month, Eastman defended Trump in an interview with the Christian Broadcasting Network’s David Brody, saying “there’s evidence out there” to support the former president’s baseless claims of election fraud.

 “There’s all sorts of evidence out there and the notion that anybody just raising these problems with the election is somehow contributing to an insurrection?
-Look, if in fact the election was stolen then it’s the people who stole the election not the people that are shining a light on the illegalities that occurred that are undermining our democratic institutions,” said Eastman.
+Look, if in fact the election was stolen then it’s the people who stole the election not the people that are shining a light on the illegalities that occurred that are undermining our democratic institutions,” Eastman said.